bjackman/locali-ci/README.md

    work around that.
 All I really need is to implement a pager.
 Then if I wanna get passtionate about this the right answer is probably to contribute to Ratatui.

+   OK..
+I spent a little bit of time hacking on that but got really fucking sick of terminal hacking really fucking quickly.
+So now we have a web UI (more on that below).
+I haven't decided yet exactly what to do about this.
  - Sometimes when I've run this thing overnight, the next day I noticed that it was no longer updating the terminal UI.
 It still seems to actually be running the tests.
 I suspect some task somewhere is panicking, and I haven't done the